dhairs/College-Notes/Clubs/Longhorn Racing Electric/Angelique LV Architecture.md

 **Every board has a specific purpose (PDU for power, VCU for vehicle controls, etc.)**

 **Harness built around the needs of each microcontroller/board.
 NOT built around the sensor placements themselves**

+BSPD MANDATED

+LOOK AT CAR IN CAD AND SEE COOLANT SENSORS/ETC AND RELEVANT BOARDS/LOCATIONS OF ITEMS THAT WE NEED TO BE USING TO SENSE
 #### PDU

 **In's**: